severinseverinov/MultiplesOfFourAndFive/README.md

 # Multiples Of Four And Five

-### Multiples Of Four And Five For input With Java
+### Multiples Of Four And Five From One To Input With Java